team-thunderfoot/overlap-section/README.md

 # overlap-section

-The `overlap-section` allows you to create Sections Overlappings on HTML elements by specifying configuration options such as the elements to animate, animation duration, number formatting, and scroll trigger settings.
+The `overlap-section` allows you to create elements overlapping on HTML elements while scrollling, by specifying configuration options: the elements to animate, and the ammount of the element that will be covered by the overlapped element.

 [Here's an example](https://team-thunderfoot.github.io/overlap-section/)